RCTechnologies/RCT-GroundControl/README.md

 ## TO DO

 ### Switch to Git Phlow
-Some basic phlow commands are:
+Some basic phlow commands are (example):
 ```
-git phlow workon [some-issue]
+git phlow workon 42
 git phlow wrapup
 git phlow deliver
 ```

 ### Use Dronekit-Sitl in test
 Using a System in the loop emulated drone, we should be able to integrate functional testing in our chain